amakmurr/evermos/README.md

 3. Async Approach

-   There other approach I am not implement here as other option to handling order race condition.
+   There other approach I am not implement here as another option to handling order race condition.
 Async approach is the system will queueing the order requests and tell user when process is done later.
 Below is sequence diagram to do this approach.

    <img src="race-condition-async-approach.jpg"
      alt="Race Condition Async Approach"